About talking and listening

-Self-regulation is an important part of learning to talk and listen, and it’s harder for some children than others.
+- Self-regulation: this is an important part of learning to talk and listen, and it’s more challenging for some children than others.

-The kind of temperament your child has plays a part too – a very social child might want to be involved in every conversation and have trouble listening.
+- Temperament: for example, a very social child might want to be involved in every conversation and have trouble listening.
 On the other hand, a child who isn’t as social will probably find it easier to listen but might find it harder to respond.

 Learning to talk and listen

 When it comes to learning about talking and listening, your child will learn from you.
-If you try to speak to your partner, your friends and your children in the way you’d like your child to speak, it’ll help your child to learn.
+If you try to have conversations with your partner, your friends and your children in the way you’d like your child to talk with others, it’ll help your child to learn.

 You can also teach your child by prompting, guiding and practising.
-Your child is likely to learn best when you tell her clearly what you want her to do.
+Your child is likely to learn best when you tell them clearly what you want them to do.
 For example, you might:

 - prompt your child by saying, ‘Please say thank you to Grandma for taking you to the park’